DJuic3/brentwoodtechs/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Brentwood Technologies
+Finance/Contributions Management
+- My contributions (Employee individual contributions to the company)
+- All Contributions (All employees contributions)
+- Add Contributions (Allows users to add contributions)

+Member Management
+- Registrations Screen
+- Login Screen
+- Update Profile Page
+- Profile Page
+- View all employee details

+  NB* A user should login first then update their profile information in the Update Profile Page to avoid NULL values in the Page Page